 What MIME type should I use when posting JSON data to the server?

 How to request JSON data from the server?

-If your Java client expects a JSON from the server, it must also send the Accept: application/json request header.
+If your client Java expects JSON from the server, it must also send the Accept: application/json request header.
 If you don't send the Accept header, the server may return data in a different format.
-For example, if the server can handle both JSON and XML requests on the same API endpoint, setting the Accept request header to application/json will let the server know that the Java client is expecting JSON and provide the data in that format rather than in XML.
+For example, if the server can handle both JSON and XML requests on the same API endpoint, setting the Accept request header to application/json will let the server know that the Java client is expecting JSON and will provide the data in that format rather than XML.